CycloneDX/sbom-utility/README.md

 **Experimental commands**:

-Feedback and helpful commits appreciated on the following commands which will be moved to non-experimental after two point releases:
+Feedback and helpful commits appreciated on the following commands which will be promoted after at least two point releases:

 - **[diff](#diff)** : Shows the delta between two similar BOM versions in JSON (diff) patch format as defined by [IETF RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902/).